Resigning & Counter Offers:

 Final Thought

 Careers most often move forward when you move forward.
 Accepting a counteroffer often keeps you stuck in old patterns, not growing into new ones.
+Sometimes that can mean (and does mean) staying where you are.
+But if it means making a change, don’t be afraid of the hard conversations.
+Do what you know is best, handle everything with care and tact, and press on.
+Everything will work out.

 If you’re facing this crossroads, be clear-eyed about what’s really being offered — and where you truly want to be six months from now.